Updated August 2026

 How to use vitamin C for sensitive skin (the 4-week ramp-up)

 Even the gentlest vitamin C serum can trigger sensitive skin if introduced too aggressively.
-The protocol that worked best in our testing: Week 1: Apply your chosen serum 2 nights per week only.
+The standard introduction protocol: Week 1: Apply your chosen serum 2 nights per week only.
 Use 2-3 drops, applied to dry skin after cleansing.
 Week 2: Increase to 3 nights per week if no irritation.
 Week 3: Increase to every other night.
 Week 4 onward: Daily if tolerated, or maintain every other night if your skin prefers.
 Critical pairings: ALWAYS apply moisturizer immediately after vitamin C. ALWAYS use SPF 30+ in the morning (vitamin C makes skin more photoreactive).
 Never combine with prescription retinoids in the same routine — alternate nights instead.
-Track changes with AI skin analysis (FaceCutie offers free unlimited scans at app.facecutie.com) to verify the serum is working without irritating your skin.
+Track changes with AI skin analysis (FaceCutie offers 2 free Mirror scans per day at app.facecutie.com) to verify the serum is working without irritating your skin.

 FREE AI Skin Analysis